 Details: Each print, housed in a folder with a page of Teletype text, is signed in ball-point pen on verso; the colophon is signed and numbered in ballpoint pen.
 Portfolio of eleven.

 Andy Warhol Flash Complete Portfolio is a portfolio of 11 screenprints based on images found in mass media about the assassination of President John F. Kennedy.
 They were assembled in a book that featured text taken straight from the newspaper, which was what led to the title of Flash – November 22, 1963.

-Flash Complete Portfolio as part of Andy Warhol’s Larger Body of Work
+Flash Complete Portfolio by Andy Warhol as part of Larger Body of Work